Richy1989/BedAmbientLight/readme.md

 ## Hardware Config

 Default pin config.
-You can change the default in code, everything else can be configured in the webinterface.
+You can change the default in code, everything else can be configured in the webinterface (not implemented yet).

 - **SPI**:
     - Pin 23 - MOSI